-The Congressional Accountability Act of 1995 (CAA) applies employment, labor, safety & health, and accessibility laws to congressional and legislative branch offices:
+The Congressional Accountability Act of 1995 (CAA), as amended by the Congressional Accountability Act of 1995 Reform Act (CAA Reform Act), applies the following employment, labor, safety & health, and accessibility rights to the legislative branch, including Congress and its instrumentalities:

-- Protection from Discrimination - Protection from Reprisal for Exercising Workplace Rights - Access to Public Services and Accommodations - Collective Bargaining and Unionization (certain employees only) - Fair Labor Standards - Family and Medical Leave - Genetic Information Nondiscrimination and Privacy - Hazard-Free Workplaces - Notification of Office Closings and Mass Layoffs - Polygraph Testing Protections - Uniformed Services Rights and Protections - Veterans' Employment Opportunities (certain employees only)
+- Protection from Discrimination - Protection from Reprisal for Exercising Workplace Rights - Access to Public Services and Accommodations - Collective Bargaining and Unionization (certain employees only) - Fair Labor Standards - Family and Medical Leave - Genetic Information Nondiscrimination and Privacy - Hazard-Free Workplaces - Notification of Office Closings and Mass Layoffs - Polygraph Testing Protections - Uniformed Services Rights and Protections - Veteran's Employment Opportunities (certain employees only)

-These laws provide legislative branch employees with many of the same protections that employees in the private sector and the executive branch have.
-The CAA also establishes a dispute resolution process, administered by the Office of Congressional Workplace Rights (OCWR), that emphasizes confidential advising and mediation for the early resolution of certain workplace disputes and provides the right to pursue further adjudication of a claim either through an administrative hearing at the OCWR or in federal court.
+The CAA provides congressional employees with many of the same protections as employees in the private sector and the executive branch.
+The CAA also establishes a dispute resolution process, administered by the Office of Congressional Workplace Rights (OCWR), that emphasizes confidential advising and mediation for the early resolution of certain workplace disputes, and the right to pursue further adjudication of a claim either through an administrative hearing at the OCWR or in federal court.